Islam in India: Denominations

-There are two major denominations amongst Indian Muslims.
-The majority of Indian Muslims (over 85%) belong to the Sunni branch of Islam while a substantial minority (over 13%) belong to the Shia branch.
-There are also tiny minorities of Ahmadiyya and Quranists across the country.
-Many Indian Muslim communities, both Sunni and Shia, are also considered to be Sufis.
+There are two major denominations amongst Indian Muslims: Sunni and Shia.
+The majority of Indian Muslims (over 85%) belong to the Sunni branch of Islam, while a minority (over 13%) belong to the Shia branch.

 Sunni

-Indian Sunnis largely follow the Hanafi school of Islamic law.

 The majority of Indian Sunnis follow the Barelvi movement which was founded in 1904 by Ahmed Razi Khan of Bareilly in defense of traditional Islam as understood and practised in South Asia and in reaction to the revivalist attempts of the Deobandi movement.
 In the 19th century the Deobandi, a revivalist movement in Sunni Islam was established in India.
 It is named after Deoband a small town northeast of Delhi, where the original madrasa or seminary of the movement was founded.
 From its early days this movement has been influenced by Wahhabism.
-A minority of Indian Muslims also follow the Ahl-i Hadith movement.

 In the coastal Konkan region of Maharashtra, the local Konkani Muslims follow the Shafi'i school of Sunni Islamic jurisprudence.

 Shia

 Shia Muslims are a large minority among India's Muslims forming about 13% of the total Muslim population.
 However, there has been no particular census conducted in India regarding sects, but Indian sources like Times of India and Daily News and Analysis reported Indian Shia population in mid 2005–2006 to be up to 25% of the entire Muslim population of India which accounts them in numbers between 40,000,000 to 50,000,000 of 157,000,000 Indian Muslim population.
 However, as per an estimation of one reputed Shia NGO Alimaan Trust, India's Shia population in early 2000 was around 30 million with Sayyids comprising just a tenth of the Shia population.
 According to some national and international sources Indian Shia population is the world's second-largest after Iran.